IPA Support in Xamarin.iOS

 $(OutputPath) syntax.
 You must instead provide a full path name.
 Mono's xbuild command does expand

-$() expressions, but it is still preferable to use a full path name because xbuild will eventually be deprecated in favor of the cross-platform version of msbuild in future releases.
+$() expressions, but it is still preferable to use a full path name because xbuild has been deprecated in favor of the cross-platform version of msbuild.

 A complete example that uses this approach might look similar to the following on Windows: